Carbonyl diazide

 Carbonyl diazide is a chemical compound with the chemical formula CO(N3)2|auto=1.
 In terms of its structure, it can be described as two azide groups \sN3 covalently attached to the carbonyl group \sC(=O)\s by single bonds.
 It can be prepared by way of the reaction between triphosgene and tetra-n-butylammonium azide, in a dimethyl ether or diethyl ether solution.

 The first synthesis of carbonyl diazide was reported in 1894, although there have been multiple alternative syntheses since then.

+Like all azides, it is a explosive compound that readily detonated, therefore care is needed when handling this chemical.